Fractured Magic: Chapter Sixteen

 “Sometimes,” Roman said, expression unreadable.
 Not that Dinara had ever been able to read him, apparently.
 “Right now, yes.”

 “Why is that your job?
-Roman, haven’t you done enough today?”
+Haven’t you done enough today?”

-“I won’t engage,” Roman said calmly, talking to her like he was soothing a startled cat.
+“I won’t cause trouble,” Roman said calmly, talking to her like he was soothing a startled cat.
 “There won’t be any risk.
 I just want to find him.
-And I did already promise Ivey dinner, after.”
+And I did promise Ivey dinner, after.”

 Roman’s answering smile was sad.
 “I’ll see you.”

 LOTS happening in this chapter!
-Lots of interesting interactions, especially with Leandros and Evelyne slipping into the mix!
 What do you think of all these interconnecting threads?
-What do you think Roman's history with these two looks like?

 Discussion